 Myth: You can walk through a flooded area if it isn’t deep.

 Fact: Just 6 inches of moving water can sweep someone off their feet very easily.
 Staying out of all flood water will keep you safe, especially if you can’t tell how deep it is.

 Myth: A green-blue sky means that there will be hail.

 Fact: Scientists can’t explain why the sky turns a green-blue color during some storms, but they have noted it is not a sign there will be hail in the future.

 Myth: You don’t have to worry about hail until the summer.

 Fact: The most common months for hailstorms are March, April, May, and June.

 Myth: Hail doesn't cause much damage.

-Fact: Wind, hail, and lightning damage is usually covered, but insurance for other natural disasters like earthquakes and floods is not.
+Fact: Wind, hail and lightning damage are usually covered, but insurance for other natural disasters like earthquakes and floods is not.

 If you live in an area prone to any natural disasters, talk to your agent about the type of coverage you may need.